NullAllocation/rke2-cluster-starter/README.md

 - kubectl
 - git (to clone this repository)

-Executing the following commands will install the needed tools...
+Executing the following commands will install the needed tools on the controller...
   ```
   sudo dnf install -y epel-release createrepo
   sudo dnf install -y python3 python3-pip